 When Duarte sued, with PLF representation, the government doubled down and counter-sued, demanding millions of dollars to restore wetlands in perpetuity – even though there is no evidence that he damaged a single wetland on his property.
 The government’s retaliation against Duarte violated his First Amendment right to petition the government for redress of grievances.

-The government’s case on the merits turns on the definition of waters that can legitimately be regulated under the statute and the answer to that question depends on interpretation of Rapanos v.
-U.S., a 4-1-4 split decision of the Supreme Court that offers varying ways to approach the definitional issue.
-The lead decision in that case allows federal regulation of non-navigable wetlands only if they directly abut navigable waters such that one can’t tell where one ends and the other begins.
-The Corps of Engineers, however, issued a regulation that expands its jurisdiction over isolated wetlands.
+The government’s case on the merits turns on the definition of waters that can legitimately be regulated under the Clean Water Act.
+Under a split decision in Rapanos v.
+U.S., federal regulation of non-navigable wetlands applies only if they directly abut navigable waters such that one can’t tell where one ends and the other begins.
+The Corps, however, issued a regulation that expands its jurisdiction over isolated wetlands.
 PLF argues that this regulation is invalid and the Corps has no authority over this property.